 As I will suggest over the remainder of this section, however, given the ways in which bodily integrity has been interpreted, this decriminalization of abortion in fact inscribed political space onto reproductive space with far more success than the criminalization of abortion had done before.
 To the extent that abortion was linked even more explicitly, first, to contraception and, second, to sterilization, for example, the concept of reproductive space was privileged over the concept of the reproducing individual.
 Put another way, when contraception and sterilization are understood within the same rhetorical framework as abortion, it is not the product of reproduction (which may or may not exist)-or the person doing the reproducing (who may or may not be active)-that is at issue.
 Instead it is, again, the arena in which this process may or may not be happening.
-Likewise, to the extent that criminalizing abortion is seen as an attack on bodily integrity in this rhetoric, it reinforces the importance of first, delimiting, and then, of protecting, this same biopolitical space.33
+Likewise, to the extent that criminalizing abortion is seen as an attack on bodily integrity in this rhetoric, it reinforces the importance of first, delimiting, and then, of protecting, this same biopolitical space.35 in the style of thought of databases which collect genetic information.
+The process of decriminalization of abortion, on one side, helps to define the biopolitical space of exception called the womb, and, at the same time, it seems to happen in the spirit of the time, in the spirit of what we described as a "fixed" socio-economical assessment, i.e..
+Fordist time.
+Moreover, power works on this issue in the way was described by Foucault in The History of Sexuality, a silent power: